Dissecting the earnings of AMD and Intel and excuses made by management, with Mad Money host Jim Cramer.» Read More

 The Fast Money traders take a look at today's biggest market movers.

-Dennis Gartman reveals the main problem for gold right now, with CNBC's Jackie DeAngelis and the Futures Now Traders.
+The pre-jobs trade.
+How to play the S&P, with CNBC's Jackie DeAngelis and the Futures Now Traders.